muhimasri/b-editable-table/README.md

 |--|--|
 | Tab | Automatically move to the next cell with edit mode |
 | Esc | Change back to read-only mode |

+The component uses `v-model` on input elements internally to support **two-way data bindings**.
+Any change will reflect directly on the `items` array

 ## Events:
 |Event |Arguments | Description |